Black bear hunting activity and harvests - Open Ontario

 data <- data_download |> rename_all(make.names)|> filter(WMU !="Total")

-The data has columns WMU, year, number of active hunters, and the harvest.
-All numbers of bear harvested and active hunters are estimated based on the replies received from a sample of hunters, so it might contain a statistical error.
-In the WMU called Total, all of the WMUs are summed.
+The data has columns wildlife management unit (WMU), year, number of active hunters, and the harvest.
+The numbers of bear harvested and active hunters are estimated based on the replies received from a sample of hunters.
+We are interested in both the individual WMUs, and the provided Total = sum (WMU).

 # view the first rows